OpenTreeOfLife/taxomachine/README.md

 The server plugin must be compiled as a shaded jar, and this functionality now requires the use of Maven 3, which is not yet available via the default Ubuntu apt repositories.

 For users of Ubuntu 12.04, Nate Carlson has provided a custom PPA that can be used to greatly simplify the installation process.

-See the following page for information about Nate Carlson's Maven 3 PPA: https://launchpad.net/~natecarlson/+archive/maven3
+See the following page for information on this PPA: https://launchpad.net/~natecarlson/+archive/maven3

 To install Maven 3 on Ubuntu 12.04 using this PPA, use the following commands: